manuiageek/docker-forfun-transmission_torrent/README.md

 # Usage
 ## To start the Transmission container, use the following command:
 ```
-sh
-Copier le code
 docker-compose up -d
 ```
 **_This command will start the Transmission service in detached mode._**

 # Access
-After starting the container, you can access the Transmission web interface by navigating to `http://<your-server-ip>:9091` in your web browser.
+After starting the container, you can access the Transmission web interface
+by navigating to `http://<your-server-ip>:9091` in your web browser.

 # Notes